An SAP Basis administrator is an IT professional responsible for running your SAP landscape.

 Technical and Strategic Excellence in SAP HANA Administration

-Your Basis team are no longer merely technicians that keep your infrastructure running — they’re a crucial, strategic factor in the success of your business.
+Your SAP Basis professionals are a crucial, strategic factor in the success of your business.

 Photo Credit: © REDPIXEL.PL/Bigstock